Training the Human

 Remain in the “Leadership” zone (calm and assertive) at all times – change the balance/dynamics of the relationship, let the dog know that you, the human, are in charge of the pack.

 Your dog is always keeping tabs on your “energy” (stressed, calm, excited, nervous, etc.) and reacting to that energy.
+A calm dog needs a calm owner.

 Training is “superficial”, focus on the “big picture”.
 The goal is to have your dog respond to you as a leader utilizing your energy, vocalizations and body language Vs. the sound of a “command”.
 Alpha dogs “train” their packs this way.
 It’s about energy and leadership.

 It’s critically important to understand the way your dog thinks.
 We recommend books by Dr. Ian Dunbar, Jean Donaldson and Dr. Bruce Fogle.
-Pay attention to the dog’s body language to understand and to anticipate behaviors so that you can preempt them before the fact.
+Pay attention to the dog’s body language to understand and anticipate behaviors so that you can preempt them before the fact.
 It’s always easier to stop a behavior before it happens than to manage it once it happens.

 When you say, “We’ve tried everything”, think about this: did you use dog psychology or human psychology?
 Anger, frustration and punishment are not part of a dog’s psychology.
 The dog fails when the human fails.